20 Horizon notation

 Bo Ochreous A strongly weathered B horizon formed in mixed crystalline iron and aluminium oxides and kaolin minerals, with low activity clay properties.
 It must meet all the following requirements:

-1. Weak primary ped and soil strength at moist to dry soil water states.
+1. Weak or very weak primary ped and soil strength at moist to dry soil water states.

 2. Unconfined failure is friable or very friable over very moist to dry soil water states.
 Materials fail to predominantly 3 mm or smaller microaggregates comprising silt- and sand-sized polyhedra and spheroids.

-3. Primary peds slake rapidly in water to stable microaggregates which show no or slight dispersion after 100 inversions using the method of [@mcqueen1981].
+3. Primary peds slake rapidly in water to stable microaggregates (3 mm or smaller) which show no dispersion or slight dispersion.

 Bs Sesquioxides Ochreous B horizon of podzolised soils containing illuvial aluminium, iron, or both, that is closely associated, or complexed, with illuvial organic matter.
 The aluminium and iron is apparently mainly present as minerals with short-range order (especially allophane and ferrihydrite), though some aluminium is often present as aluminium-humus.